 In setting those standards, Oregon has to look at the risk to people of eating contaminated fish.
-To assess this risk, and thereby to set water quality standards based on that risk, Oregon has to know much fish people eat.
-So the fish consumption rate is very important because it drives the water quality standard, which in turn drives all of the permits and cleanups that ultimately determine how clean the water will be.
+To assess this risk, and thereby to set water quality standards based on that risk, Oregon has to know much fish people eat.67 So the fish consumption rate is very important because it drives the water quality standard, which in turn drives all of the permits and cleanups that ultimately determine how clean the water will be.

 So how much fish do people eat?
 That is the driving question.
 There is a little math at work here-the less fish Oregon assumes people eat, the less Oregon will have to clean up its waters.
 EPA has developed a document to tell states how to develop water quality criteria and in doing so, what to assume in terms of how much fish people eat.

-This document is called the EPA Methodology for Deriving Ambient Water QualityCriteria 2000.
-In this document, EPA has set a standard national fish consumption average of 17.5 grams fish consumption per day.
+This document is called the EPA Methodology for Deriving Ambient Water Quality Criteria.68 In this document, EPA has set a standard national fish consumption average of 17.5 grams fish consumption per day.69

 You might be wondering, how much is 17.5 grams of fish a day?
 It is about the amount that fits on one cracker.
-A can of tuna holds 170 grams of fish, so according to EPA, there are about ten servings in one can.
-Officials in the State of Washington have an even lighter appetite.
-Their water quality standards are still tiered to EPA's old
+A six-ounce can of tuna holds 142 grams of fish,70 so according to EPA, there are about eight servings in one can.
+Officials in the State of Washington have an even lighter